 All programmes are evidence-based and have woven within them, the trainee teacher’s minimum entitlement which is outlined in the Core Content Framework.
 The Initial Teacher Education Year is the first year of a structured package of support for future generations of teachers and feeds seamlessly into the Early Career Framework.

-If you want to experience teaching before you apply, the Department of Education offer a chance to try it out with the School experience programme.
+If you want to experience teaching before you apply, the Department of Education offer a chance to try it out with the Get School Experience Service

 The BA Primary Education with QTS is a three-year degree programme.
-You apply directly to the University via UCAS and your placements and pedagogy are provided by your University tutor, alongside your academic studies.
-This is an intense course, however successful completion of the programme awards a degree and Qualified Teacher Status (QTS).
+You apply directly to the University via UCAS and successful completion of the programme awards a degree and Qualified Teacher Status (QTS).

 Our PGCE programmes are for applicants who already have a degree.
 We offer both Primary and Secondary PGCE options.
-Applications are made via UCAS.
-The programme is a blend of subject knowledge, pedagogy, academic work and teaching experience.
-Your placements and pedagogy are provided by your University tutor.
+Applications are made via DFE Apply.

 Primary PGCE options:

 School Direct programme

 We also offer a School Direct programme, where you apply directly to our school partners via DFE Apply.

 Your placements are arranged by the school but you undertake the academic programme at Durham.